laPepita/SissvocUserInterface/README.md

 # SissvocUserInterface
-the trasition from skeleton HTML to FULL Velocity Template UI
+the transition from skeleton HTML to FULL Velocity Template UI